There are three sizes - Small, Midsize and Large.

 All of P&O's ships have cabins which are accessible for a standard size non-motorised wheelchair.
 Additionally Arcadia, Aurora and Oriana have some cabins specially designed for non-ambulant passengers; facilities include wider doorways and ample grab rails.

-Royal Caribbean International can also accommodate most special diets and oxygen therapy (liquid oxygen, compressed gas oxygen or oxygen concentrator), continuous Ambulatory Peritoneal Dialysis only.
-Royal Caribbean International provides specially configured staterooms, wide corridors, functional bathroom facilities and special devices to aid the hearing and visually impaired.
+Royal Caribbean can also accommodate most special diets and oxygen therapy (liquid oxygen, compressed gas oxygen or oxygen concentrator), continuous Ambulatory Peritoneal Dialysis only.
+Royal Caribbean provides specially configured staterooms, wide corridors, functional bathroom facilities and special devices to aid the hearing and visually impaired.
 Any special conditions requiring medical treatment or attention must be reported to reservations in writing at the time of booking.